KomputeProject/kompute/README.md

 ## Principles

+* Single header easy to import library to boost your Vulkan compute experience
 * Non-vulkan naming convention to disambiguate Vulkan vs Kompute components
 * Extends the existing vulkan API with a simpler compute-specific interface
 * BYOV: Play nice with existing Vulkan applications with a bring-your-own-Vulkan design